MicrosoftDocs/azure-devops-docs/docs/pipelines/process/variables.md

 Some tasks define output variables, which you can consume in downstream steps, jobs, and stages.
 In YAML, you can access variables across jobs and stages by using [dependencies](expressions.md#dependencies).

 When referencing matrix jobs in downstream tasks, you'll need to use a different syntax.
 See [Set a multi-job output variable](#set-a-multi-job-output-variable).
+You also need to use a different syntax for variables in deployment jobs.
+See [Support for output variables in deployment jobs](deployment-jobs.md#support-for-output-variables).

 ::: moniker-end